troindx/nestjs-rviewer-challenge/README.md

 ## Description

 This exercise has been developed using [Nest](https://github.com/nestjs/nest).
 It fulfills the endpoint described in /docs/swagger.yaml.
-Needless to say, in order for this to work, **Please make sure that you have Nodejs installed**
+Needless to say, in order for this to work, **make sure that you have Nodejs installed**.

 ## Installation